 Designed by Simone Konighaussen, the 42-seater Bar Cicheti boasts a confidently executed minimalist interior with touches of classic bistro elements that pay homage to 1960s Italy.
 Taking centerstage is the fully open kitchen where guests have the privy to watch Chef Aun and his team delicately prepare each dish.

 The space lends itself perfectly for an upmarket meets casual gourmet experience.
 For a great night out with friends, allow dinner to continue into drinks at Bar Cicheti by savouring their extensive beverage menu and soak in the wonderful neighbourhood of Keong Siak, Chinatown.

-Hej Kitchen & Bar (pronounced as Hey!) is a casual alfresco with a cosy restful ambience, nestled in Peranakan Place.
+Hej Kitchen & Bar (pronounced as Hey!) is a casual alfresco joint with a cosy restful ambience, nestled in Peranakan Place.
 Open for your daily sip and sup, welcoming both families and friends.

 Surrounded by potted greens, joyful colours and homely outdoor furniture by Danish design house Hay and a white-washed timber deck, Hej puts one at ease by inspiring a sense of home and respite from the busy Orchard Road shopping street.

 At Hej Kitchen & Bar, they offer a full lunch and dinner menu, paired with extraordinary cocktails to satisfy.